Skip to content

 1. Global args — re-frame2 doesn't have a global default beyond what frames give us.
 Story-tool config can supply defaults (theme, locale).

-2. Story-level args — declared on reg-story; inherited by every variant.
+2. Story-level args — declared on story/reg-story; inherited by every variant.

 3. Variant-level args — override or extend the story's args.